 |National Average Cost||$450|

 This will be the cost of fixing the bottom of the fence, staking it to the ground, cutting out the hole, and stretching the new chain link mesh to cover it.

 At the high cost scale, you can count on cleaning and removing the rust, replacing 4 fence posts, top rail replacement, and straightening out a leaning fence.

 National average cost - $450

 In the middle of the cost scale or the price that most of homeowners pay, you will meet repairs such as resetting a post, repairing the top rail, and stretching new chain link fencing over the surrounding sections.

 Chain link fence repair cost by linear foot

-On average, the chain link fence repairs will cost you about $12 per linear foot including labor and material costs.
-Of course, there are many factors that affect the cost.
+On average, the chain link fence repairs will cost you about $12 per linear foot, including labor and material costs.
+Of course, many factors affect the cost.
 These include the type of repair your fence need, what type of chain link fence you have, and the repairman you hire.

 Cost by fence size